ceejbot/where-the-js-runs/outline.md

 So I set out to figure out how.

-- use radios? transponder on his collar? triangulate?
+Use radios? transponder on his collar? triangulate?

-- wait, what kind of radio? that radio looks way too big to put on the cat.
+Wait, what kind of radio? that radio looks way too big to put on the cat.
 Should I set three up in corners of my yard, but a transponder on him, and triangulate?
 How can I do this without spending a zillion dollars?

-- dream of tracking my cat went unfulfilled and I forgot about it.
+Dream of tracking my cat went unfulfilled and I forgot about it.

-### The dream

-Maybe you have a dream like that.
-Something you've always wanted to do, if only you could.

-- run sensors in your garden
-- put a video camera on your dog
-- turn your lights on when you get home, without paying a lot of money for the fun

-Ask the audience what their project is.
-Get a couple of people to shout it out.

 ### Why stuff is possible now